-Our Supported Living and Floating Support services are for people with learning disabilities and/or autism in Norfolk that are over 18 years.
+The service is for people with learning disabilities and/or autism in Norfolk that are over 18 years.

-Our Supported Living service is linked to tenancy schemes at accommodation in Long Stratton, Norwich and King's Lynn.
 It is one accommodation option, and it is expected, where appropriate and agreed, that people in supported living may be supported to move on to alternative accommodation options.